andrew-johnson-4/andrew-johnson-4/README.md

  Greedy              | Inference is maybe too smart            |
  ColorBlind          | Inference is maybe too conservative     |
  Greedy + ColorBlind | Inference fails a lot                   |

+You can use formal language to ask questions (proofs) or to write commands (programs).
+Heading further in either of those directions leads to
+* The Greedy Rule (maximalist program utility)
+* The Colorblind Rule (maximalist proof utility)

+However, interestingly, these two rules can't be meaningfully unified;
+the result of both rules used simultaneously leads immediately to zero information gain (bottom).